kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 In initial state:
 - all `v` fields should have value `0`
 - all fields in "Used slots table" should have value `0`

-## Remarks

-- I assume that the identifier of the RS row to be read and cleaned during dispatching to FU will be provided by the wakeup logic